 For over 20 years, the attorneys at the Law Offices of Paul D. Petruzzi, P.A., have successfully defended hundreds of federal cases in courtrooms throughout the United States.
-Our founding attorney is rated AV Preeminent by Martindale-Hubbell and has a “Superb” rating on Avvo.
-His experience in federal criminal law makes us extremely well-equipped to defend you against whatever type of federal offense you may be facing.
-Here are some of our recent success stories.
+Founding attorney Paul D. Petruzzi is rated AV Preeminent by Martindale-Hubbell and has a “Superb” rating on Avvo.
+His experience in federal criminal law makes our team extremely well-equipped to defend you against whatever type of federal offense you may be facing.
+Here are some of the firm’s recent success stories.

 Federal Money Laundering - Sentence of two weeks time served.